urbanware-org/typefx/README.md

 ## Shell alternatives

-In case the "machine like" type effect should be used in a shell script, it would be quite inconvenient to use this *Python* module every time when printing a text on the shell.
+In case the effects should be used in a shell script, it would be quite inconvenient to use this *Python* module every time when printing a text on the shell.

 However, such an effect can also be produced using shell commands.
 Below you can find a code snippet containing a shell function for that purpose.